IBM/ELM-Python-Client/elmclient/examples/OSLCQUERY.md

 To find all artifacts in project/component in a specific module id 3892 modified before a specific date `-q rm:module=~3892 and dcterms:modified<"2020-08-01T21:51:40.979Z"^^xsd:dateTime` - NOTE this is using the enhanced OSLC Query sytnax for finding an artifact by id using ~

 To totalize a column which has multiple results replacing them with a count of the number of results, which might be useful for example to get a count of artifacts in each module, use a query for modules `rdm_types:ArtifactFormat=jazz_rm:Module` and select `oslc_rm:uses` then use the -I option.
 Because this doesn't need name resolution which can slow the query and post-processing down when processing many modules, also use -R and -Q - for results from components across a GC `/gc/configuration/26` in GCM project `gcproj` the query looks like: `-s oslc_rm:uses,dcterms:title -q rdm_types:ArtifactFormat=jazz_rm:Module -G 26 -E gcproj` - the result is a spreadsheet containing the module URI, the module name and identifier and a column with the count of artifacts in the module.
+You can improve performance (assuming you don't need friendly names, and counting artifacts/module doesn't really need friendly names) by suppressing the reading of the type system using `-Q` and `-R`, and because the results will be large you may consider carefully whether to suppress paging by using `--pagesize 0`.

+If you have a project with many components and/or configurations, you may observe that startup is slow - this is because by default if you don't specify a component then oslcquery reads all the components in the project and all the configurations in each component so that it can find the configuration which might be in any component.
+As of version 0.10.0 you can reduce this cost in a few ways: - most basic is to specify a component using -C, when you do this oslcquery only reads the configurations for that component.
+The next is to specify a component using `-C` and GC as well - using `-E` and `-G` -and also as a local configuration using `-F` - `oslcquery` will find the contribution to the GC for that component.
+If you only specify a GC configuration (usinging `-E` and `-G`) then oslcquery won't read RM components or configurations and the query will work on the project returning results from all contributing componenets in the project.

+If there are very many results then paging can add significant cost - you may want to suppress paging using `--pagesize 0` but BE CAREFUL not to impact on other users!

 GCM basic usage
 ===============